Signed in as:

 For more information about At Home Innovation offerings, please contact Bri Livingood (bri@nextminds.org)

-Flexible, self-paced invention learning through Google Classroom.
-Inventors gain access to engaging materials, resources, and activities to guide them through the process at home.
-Includes registration to the Virtual Independent Inventors Invention Convention (March 2026) and a chance to qualify for state finals*.
+Flexible, self-paced summer invention learning through Google Classroom.
+Inventors gain access to engaging materials, resources, and activities to guide them through the invention process at home.

-* Note: Participants must reside in Connecticut to be eligible to qualify for the CT State Finals.
-Selected independent inventors from the March virtual competition will advance to the state finals event.
+* Participants residing in Connecticut are eligible to submit to qualify for the Summer Finals event taking place at the end of August.
+Selected independent inventors from the summer programs will advance to the Summer Finals event.

-School year registration for At Home Innovation Programs is now open!
+Registration for At Home Innovation Summer Programs is now open!

 Bri is a seasoned educator, invention education specialist and inventor parent.
 Bri directs all At Home Innovation programs for NextMinds.
 Bri is the lead instructor for the Virtual and Invention Intensive clubs.